 Hunt's first major TV role as an adult was on St. Elsewhere and to date she's made more than 20 movies for television.
 She broke into feature films in the '70s but still did mostly made-for-TV movies until her feature film career got rolling in the '80s.
 "I'm cursed, or blessed, to be able to do more than one thing at a time," she says.
 "To keep the plates spinning."

 Although a big screen player when Mad About You, her seventh TV series ended, the 1997 season finale drew more than 25-million viewers to witness the birth of Jamie and Paul's baby.

-She married actor Hank Azaria in July of 1999, but the marriage ended in divorce in 2000.
+Helen married actor Hank Azaria in July of 1999, but the marriage ended in divorce in 2000.
 She began a relationship with producer Matthew Carnahan in 2001, and the two had a daughter, Makena Lei, in 2004.
-In 2006 she won a Gracie Allen Award for Outstanding Supporting Actress in a Drama special for the TV mini-series Empire Falls.
+Unfortunately, the relationship ended in 2017.
+In 2006 Helen won a Gracie Allen Award for Outstanding Supporting Actress in a Drama special for the TV mini-series Empire Falls.